Frequently Asked Questions About Solar Panels

 It’s time to set the record straight.
 From how to reap the rewards of the Government’s solar feed-in tariffs to how well the technology works in a cloudy climate, we thought it was time to address some of the most commonly asked questions about solar photovoltaic panels.

 What is solar electricity?

 Solar electricity is electricity that’s generated through the use of solar photovoltaic (PV) technology.
 Solar PV panels are used to capture the sun’s free and clean renewable energy, turning it into electricity.

 Solar PV systems feature an array of cells which contain a solar PV material that can convert radiation from the sun into direct current electricity.
 The electricity that is generated can be used to provide power for lighting and electrical equipment around the home.

 It’s not very sunny in the UK.
-Will solar panels still work?
+Will solar panels still work when it’s cloudy?

 Absolutely.
 It’s actually radiation from the sun – and not temperature and heat – that enables solar photovoltaic panels to generate electricity.
 Solar panels in hot sunny countries are bound to gather more energy, but don’t be fooled into thinking that they won’t work well in the UK.
 They don’t need constant direct sunlight to work and can still generate electricity when the weather is cloudy.
 Don’t forget either that Germany is currently the world leader in solar energy generation – not exactly a country well known for its abundance of sun!

 Well, for starters it’s a renewable source of energy, so unlike coal it won’t run out.
 Plus solar energy is environmentally friendly because it doesn’t generate green house gases.
 Renewable energy technologies will help you reduce your carbon footprint, meaning you’ll personally be doing your bit for the environment.

 What’s the difference between a solar PV system and a solar hot water system?